007revad/Synology_Docker_Export/README.md

 ### Description

-Export Synology Container Manager or Docker containers' settings as json files to your docker shared folder
+Export all Synology Container Manager or Docker containers' settings as json files to your docker shared folder

-Works with DSM 7's Container Manager and DSM 6's Docker.
+- Works with DSM 7's Container Manager and DSM 6's Docker.
+- Exports settings for running and stopped containers.
+- Optionally specify containers to ignore.
+- Optionally set age of old exports to delete.

 ### Download the script